matisiekpl/matisiekpl/README.md

 ## Hey! 👋 I'm Mateusz
-A 20 years old web developer from Poland.
+A 20 years old student and developer from Poland.

 - 🎓 <a href="https://sylabusy.agh.edu.pl/en/1/2/18/1/4/16/140">Computer Science and Intelligent Systems</a> student at AGH UST (Poland).
 - 💻 Programming mainly in PHP, JS, Python and C#.